Train Brakes

 Generic Air Brake Design Information

-For instances were specific brake parameters are not know the following information may be used instead to ascertain an appropriate approximation for some brake parameters.
+For instances were specific brake parameters are not know the following information, from "The Westinghouse Air-Brake Handbook; A Convenient Reference Book by International Correspondence Schools, published in 1913, may be used instead to ascertain an appropriate approximation for some brake parameters.
 Always use known information where available.
 In the tables below some values have been calculated based upon other values in the table, and are shown in green figures in the table.

 Standard Brake Cylinder Size